UCB-Psychology-QuACK/site/QuACK2022/Quack2022.md

 ---
 ## Quantitative Analysis and Coding Knowledge (QuACK) course page

-### Welcome to QuACK 2021!
+### Welcome to QuACK 2022!
-This semester-long workshop is for PhD students by PhD students.
+This semester-long course is for PhD students by PhD students.
 We will focus on teaching fudemental programming skills in R to prepare you for research and data anlysis.
 The workshop also helps prepare first-year PhD students for Psych 205: Data analysis.

-**Register for the workshop through [CalCentral](https://calcentral.berkeley.edu/dashboard):**
+The class takes a hands-on workshop style format focusing on using real data!

+**To take the class for credit:** Register  through [CalCentral](https://calcentral.berkeley.edu/dashboard):
-* Course Number: 14167
+* Course Number: 14178
 * Select 2 credits (since it is 2 hours a week)
 * Select to take the class Pass/No Pass